gfauredumont/mb_postgres_box/README.md

 We don't need the triggers and stuff as we don't intend on using the database, just reading it !

-- Copy the MusicBrainz database dump into the /vagrant/mb directory (should be faster to do this on the host side...)
+- Copy the MusicBrainz database dump (for now, only `mbdump.tar.bz2` is handled) into the /vagrant/mb directory (should be faster to do this on the host side...)

 - Extract the tarball into files
 ~~~ sh
 $ tar -xvf mbdumb.tar.bz2
 ~~~
+This should have created some file in the `mb` directory and especially the `mbdump` directory which contains all the files that we need !!

 - Load the MusicBrainz dump from files into postgres